-Beeswax has been found on pottery dating as far back as 7000 B.C., most likely used for waterproofing.
-The ancient Egyptians offered honey to the gods and then joined the Greeks, Romans and Chinese in using it as a salve for wounds and a treatment for fevers, stomach ailments and to boost immunity.
+Bee products have been around for thousands of years.
+Beeswax has been found on pottery dating back as far as 7000 B.C., most likely used for waterproofing.
+The ancient Egyptians used to offer honey to the gods, and for centuries, the Greeks, Romans and Chinese have used it as a salve for wounds and a treatment for fevers, stomach ailments and to boost immunity.

-Today, proponents of honey tout its miraculous healing properties, claiming that it can prevent cancer and heart disease, reduce ulcers, ease digestive problems, regulate blood sugar, soothe coughs and sore throats, and increase athletic performance.
-Do not trust us, just try it yourself.
+Today, there are many supporters of honey, due to its miraculous healing properties.
+Some say that it can prevent cancer and heart disease, reduce ulcers, ease digestive problems, regulate blood sugar, soothe coughs and sore throats, and increase athletic performance.

 What makes honey antimicrobic?
 Most bees deposit hydrogen peroxide into the honey as they synthesize flower pollen.
-Add that honey is naturally acidic, and you have a recipe for antibacterial properties.
+Add the fact that honey is naturally acidic, and you have the recipe for antibacterial properties.

-That would explain honey's centuries-old role in speeding wound healing and treating gastric complaints.
-Sure enough, modern science has shown honey's effectiveness in treatment of ulcers, bed sores, burns, skin sores and inflammation.
-Honey has even been known to heal wounds that don't respond to antibiotics, although care must be taken to be sure the honey itself is free of contaminants.
+That would explain honey's centuries-old role in speeding up wound healing and treating gastric complaints.
+Modern science has shown honey's effectiveness in treatment of ulcers, bed sores, burns, skin sores and inflammation.
+It has even been known to heal wounds that don't respond to antibiotics, although care must be taken to be sure the honey itself is free of contaminants.

 Three studies done at the sport nutrition lab at the University of Memphis found that honey was just as good or better than glucose, or sugar, water in boosting the staying power of endurance athletes.

 Still, honey holds promise as an anti-cancer agent and a preventative for heart disease because it contains high levels of antioxidants that fight oxidative stress and inflammation, which underlie many cancers and cardiovascular disease.